 Basic earnings (loss) per share available to Virtusa common stockholders ("EPS") is computed by dividing net income, less any dividends and accretion of issuance cost on the Series A Convertible Preferred Stock by the weighted average number of shares of common stock outstanding for the period.
 In computing diluted EPS, the Company adjusts the numerator used in the basic EPS computation, subject to anti-dilution requirements, to add back the dividends (declared or cumulative undeclared) applicable to the Series A Convertible Preferred Stock.
-Such add-back would also include any adjustments to equity in the period to accrete the Series A Convertible Preferred Stock to its redemption price.
-The Company adjusts the denominator used in the basic EPS computation, subject to anti-dilution requirements, to include the dilution from potential shares resulting from the issuance of restricted stock units, unvested restricted stock and stock options along with the conversion of the Series A Convertible Preferred Stock to common stock.
+Such add-back would also include any adjusts the denominator used in the basic EPS computation, subject to anti-dilution requirements, to its redemption price.
+The Company adjusts the denominator used in the basic EPS computation, subject to anti-dilution requirements, to include the dilution from potential shares resulting from the issuance of restricted stock units, unvested restricted stock and stock options along with the conversion of the Series A Convertible Preferred Stock.
 The following table sets forth the computation of basic and diluted EPS for the periods set forth below: